Links on Android Authority may earn us a commission. Learn more.

-Netflix has expanded its international offerings greatly in recent years.
-On top of great Netflix original movies and series, there are tons of great Spanish Movies on Netflix from Spain, Peru, Argentina, and other parts of the Spanish speaking world.
+Although still dominated by English-language offerings, Netflix has expanded its international library in recent years.
+On top of great Netflix movies and series, there are tons of great Spanish-language movies on Netflix from Spain, Peru, Argentina, and other parts of the Spanish-speaking world.

-Whether you’re looking to improve your Spanish or simply get a taste of other cultures, we’ve put together a list of the 10 best Spanish movies on Netflix.
-All of them have subtitles, so don’t worry about missing any important details.
+Whether you’re a native speaker, are looking to improve your Spanish, or simply want to enjoy some great not-English films, we’ve put together a list of the 10 best Spanish-language movies on Netflix.
+All of them have subtitles, so don’t worry about the language barrier.